 The meat will cook with tenderness and positively affect the doneness of the meat.
 You can, however, cut thinner or thicker steaks depending on your preference and recipe.

-But speaking from the experience, 1.5-inch steaks are the best when it comes to ribeye.
+But speaking from experience, 1.5-inch steaks are the best when it comes to ribeye.
 And I would suggest you not to go below 1-inch.

-Things to Avoid While Cutting Individual Ribeye Steaks
+Things To Avoid While Cutting Individual Ribeye Steaks

 People who constantly cut steaks also make some silly mistakes.
 So, I would recommend you beware of these mistakes you can easily avoid only by being cautious.